cskinner74/simpaudit/README.md

 This tool performs a quick audit of the system.

-Has been tested on Ubuntu systems.
+Has been tested on Debian/Ubuntu systems.
 Does not work on Red Hat/CentOS.
 Support may be added in future releases.

 Checks for: